 According to an investigation by Bloom, a French marine conservation charity, the global demand for shark liver oil in 2012 was estimated at 2,200 tons.
 Of this, 90% made its way into cosmetic products, 9% in nutraceuticals, and 1% in pharmaceuticals, veterinary medicines, and other unknown products.
 To put this into perspective —3,000 sharks are needed to produce 1 ton of squalene.
+(3)

 Much like the devastatingly inhumane practices that accompany shark-finning, squalene fishermen often extract the animal’s liver only to throw the rest of the remains back into the ocean.
-The practice is known as “shark livering”.
+The practice is known as “shark livering.”

-Campaigns, such as Oceana’s 2008 push for the cosmetic industry to stop using shark liver oil, are making tremendous strides, prompting big brands like Unilever (Ponds and Dove) and L'Oreal to announce the removal of shark squalene from their cosmetic brands.
-And by 2010, much of the EU shifted to using only plant-based squalene/squalane.
+Oceana’s campaign and others have made tremendous strides, prompting big brands like Unilever (Ponds and Dove) and L'Oreal to announce the removal of shark squalane from their cosmetics brands.
+And much of the EU shifted to using only plant-based squalene/squalane by 2010.

 “Consumers deserve the full information to make educated decisions about what they put into – or onto – their bodies.
 Many people are completely unaware that the cosmetics industry is a major source of fishing pressure on deep-sea sharks.
 Yet, given the choice, who would opt for cosmetics made from vulnerable sharks, especially when plant-based alternatives are available?” says Oceana’s shark expert, Dr. Allison Perry.

-Our cosmetics don’t have to, nor should they, harm our environment and the creatures whom we share it with.
-Let’s use information to empower ourselves as consumers, so that we can make choices that have a positive and healthy impact on our bodies, and the world.
+Our cosmetics don’t have to, nor should they, harm our environment and the creatures with whom we share it.
+Let’s use information to empower ourselves as consumers, so that we can make choices that have positive and healthy impacts on our bodies and the world.

-By, Stephanie Hernandez
+By, Stephanie Hernandez & Lauren Evashenk